boazbk/tcs/lec_08a_restricted_models.md

 The idea was to create a smart contract that would create an autonomously run decentralized venture capital fund, without human managers, were shareholders could decide on investment opportunities.
 The DAO was  the biggest crowdfunding success in history and at its height was worth 150 million dollars, which was more than ten percent of the total Ethereum market.
 Investing in the DAO (or entering any other "smart contract") amounts to providing your funds to be run by a computer program. i.e., "code is law", or to use the words the DAO described itself: "The DAO is borne from immutable, unstoppable, and irrefutable computer code".
-Unfortunately, it turns out that (as we'll see in the next lecture) understanding the behavior of Turing-complete computer programs is quite a hard thing to do.
+Unfortunately, it turns out that (as we saw in [chapcomputable](){.ref}) understanding the behavior of Turing-complete computer programs is quite a hard thing to do.
 A hacker (or perhaps, some would say, a savvy investor) was able to fashion an input that would cause the DAO code to essentially enter into an infinite recursive loop in which it continuously transferred funds into their account, thereby [cleaning out about 60 million dollars](https://www.bloomberg.com/features/2017-the-ether-thief/) out of the DAO.
 While this transaction was "legal" in the sense that it complied with the code of the smart contract, it was obviously not what the humans who wrote this code had in mind.
 There was a lot of debate in the Ethereum community how to handle this, including some partially successful "Robin Hood" attempts to use the same loophole to drain the DAO funds into a secure account.